 - Have a variety of available reading material.
 Newspapers, magazines, novels, picture books…any type of reading that is approved by you is okay.
 To keep material fresh and interesting, take advantage of your library.
 You can also subscribe to the newspaper and one or two magazines that would interest your child (my kids love National Geographic for Kids).
 Research shows that “the more kinds of reading material in a home the higher the child’s reading scores in school” (page 90), so don’t feel like if your child chooses to read the paper it is worthless time spent reading.

 - Choose a time of day you can be consistent with this.

 - You do SSR, too.
 This is very important–the child will benefit greatly from seeing you read.

 - No changing your reading material once SSR has started.

 - No reports required.
 This is for fun.

 Our Experience with SSR

-Since this is my favorite aspect I have taken from this book, you know we have implemented it.
-We started it a little over a year ago.
-It went very smoothly.
-The children love it.
-This summer has been especially rewarding to me.
-Brayden can now read well, so SSR is more than just looking through books for him.
+I remember our second summer with it.
+It was especially rewarding to me.
+Brayden was seven could read well, so SSR was more than just looking through books for him.
 In one week, he read five chapter books completely on his own.
 I think that is great!